undergrad-partner-school

 Campus Life

-It is not all about learning and grades at Emory University: campus life is a crucial component of your educational experience.
+Not everything at Emory University is about learning and grades: campus life is an essential part of your educational experience.
 Check out some information about social life at Emory University.

 Student Organizations